BenBowers/MWAtdr/README.md

 ### Linux

 Instructions can be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-linux) from Singularity and [here](https://pawseysc.github.io/singularity-containers/44-setup-singularity/index.html) from Pawsey.
+Depending on your distro, it may be as simple as installing the Singularity package from your package manager.

 ### Mac

 For installing Singularity on Mac, we recommend using [Brew](https://brew.sh/).
-Installation is then as simple as installing the [Singularity Brew package](https://formulae.brew.sh/formula/singularity#default) (a single terminal command).
+Installation is then as simple as installing the [Singularity Brew package](https://formulae.brew.sh/formula/singularity#default).

 ### Windows

 Installation on Windows is the most difficult, and thus we recommend not using Windows to build the application with Singularity if possible.
-Instructions may be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-windows-or-mac) from Singularity.
+Instructions from Singularity may be found [here](https://sylabs.io/guides/3.8/admin-guide/installation.html#installation-on-windows-or-mac).

 ## User Interface